 Salary and Job Outlook

-According to the Bureau of Labor Statistics, fish and game wardens earned an average salary of $59,860 in 2022, with the top 10 percent making $85,300.
-The BLS also states that by 2031, there will be little to no change in demand for fish and game wardens.
+According to the Bureau of Labor Statistics, fish and game wardens earned an average salary of $61,120 in 2023, with the top 10 percent making $86,880 or more.
+The BLS also states that by 2032, demand for fish and game wardens is expected to increase 3 percent, which is growth as fast as the national average.

 K-9 OFFICER